delphinbock/merge-gpx-files-delf01/README.md

 Merges multiple gpx files into a single gpx file.

+1. Install the module by typing the following command: `npm install merge-gpx-files-delf01 --save`

+1. Get the code in the example section and follow the next steps.

-1. Configure the name of the folder that will contain the gpx files.
+2. Configure the name of the folder that will contain the gpx files.
 Set the property called `nameDirectoryGpxFiles` of the settings object called `paramsObj`.

-2. Configure the name of the folder that will contain the merged single gpx file.
+3. Configure the name of the folder that will contain the merged single gpx file.
 Set the property called `nameDirectorySingleGpxFiles` of the settings object called `paramsObj`.

+4. Configures the merged gpx file name prefix.
+Set the property called `nameSingleGpxFile` of the settings object called `paramsObj`.
+The merge creates two files.
+A minified file whose name is formatted as follows: 'filename_UID.min.gpx' (ex: singleFile_972e9e14-f48e-4d63-abc7-5db6c99d2570.min.gpx) and an indented file whose name is formatted as follows: 'filename_UID. gpx' (ex: singleFile_972e9e14-f48e-4d63-abc7-5db6c99d2570.gpx).

+5. Configure file character encoding type (UCS Transformation Format).
+Set the property called  'encodageGpxFile' of the settings object called 'paramsObj'.

 # NPM package